“Jon is gonna be so pissed.”

 “Perhaps,” Anne reflected.
 “But it depends on what you want to make.
 I never made much money in Germany, but I still made something for myself.
 What is ‘counting cards’?”

 “Well, it’s like … some people just have trained themselves to count … cards.
 So they know exactly where a particular card will be – in whose hand – during the game.
-Big advantage when you’re to decide if you’re gonna fold or play on.”
+A big advantage when you’re to decide if you’re gonna fold or play on.”
 She ended the explanation in a mutter: “Me, I never learned to count cards …”

 Instead of answering Carrie just looks straight ahead, towards the still invisible Salton Sea that is supposed to be at the end of the road: